Fabric selection is a dream come true for interior finishes.

 In other words not all fabrics are the same even if they look alike.

 A cheap copy of any fabric may be cost effective in the short term however is sure to fail prematurely costing more in the long term.

-Therefore we have a test.
-The Martindale Rub Test.
-This is a globally recognised test designed to simulate normal fabric wear and tear.
+The Martindale Rub Test. is is a globally recognised test designed to simulate normal fabric wear and tear.

 – The ease of combustion index

 – Smoke Developed Index